GNS3 Alternative

 NetPilot combines cloud-native (browser only, no VM), AI-designed topology (describe it in plain English — AI generates per-vendor configs and deploys), multi-turn natural-language iteration (change OSPF areas, add vendors, inject failures without rewriting CLI by hand), and 2 minutes to working lab vs 4-8 hours of GNS3 setup.
 GNS3 is the right choice when you need fully offline operation or total hardware control; NetPilot is the 80% case for multi-vendor cloud labs.

 Yes.
-NetPilot is the cloud-native AI-powered GNS3 alternative — browser-only, no VM, no image sourcing.
-Supports 9+ network OSes (Nokia SR Linux, FRR, Linux built-in; Cisco IOL, Juniper cRPD, Arista cEOS, Palo Alto, Fortinet via BYOI) and generates working configurations automatically from plain English.
+NetPilot is the cloud-native AI-powered GNS3 alternative — browser-only, no VM, no install.
+Supports 9+ network OSes (Nokia SR Linux, FRR, Linux built-in; Cisco IOL, Juniper cRPD, Arista cEOS, Palo Alto, Fortinet via bring-your-own-image) and generates working configurations automatically from plain English.
 Self-hosting GNS3 on a cloud VM is possible, but you still manage infrastructure, image sourcing, and per-device CLI configuration manually.
 As of 2026, NetPilot is the productized cloud + AI-native combination for GNS3 users who want multi-vendor topologies in ~2 minutes.

 GNS3 is a local-install desktop application plus a GNS3 VM or server (2 GB RAM minimum, 32 GB recommended, 80 GB SSD) — it's the proven choice for engineers who want vendor-neutral image flexibility on owned hardware.
 The GNS3 web client is a browser frontend to a self-hosted server, so a GNS3 server still has to exist somewhere.
 As of 2026, NetPilot is the productized cloud-native alternative in this category — no local install, no self-hosted server; open your browser, describe your lab, and the AI builds it in ~2 minutes.